Developer Guide

 Implementation

-The filter feature makes use of the Model#updateFilteredGuestList
+The filter feature makes use of the Model#updateFilteredGuestList and Model#updateFilteredVendorList operations,

-where each function takes in a Predicate<Guest>
+where each function takes in a Predicate<Guest> and Predicate<Vendor> respectively.
+To avoid repetition, we will

 cover how the

-command follows the exact same logic with its own unique
+filterguest command is implemented.
+The filtervendor command follows the exact same logic with its own unique

 fields.

-command is facilitated by the FilterGuestCommandParser
+The filterguest command is facilitated by the FilterGuestCommandParser and FilterGuestCommand of PH.
+The

-following sequence diagram shows how the filterguest
+following sequence diagram shows how the filterguest operation works:

-should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+FilterGuestCommandParser should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.

 Given above is an example of a user filtering guests by a tag, deluxe.
 The end result is a filtered list of guests with